Equity and Inclusion

 Celebrating Martin Luther King Jr.

 Each year, Edmonds Community College celebrates the life, work, and message of Dr. Martin Luther King Jr. The celebration brings the community together through dance, music, and inspirational speakers to encourage growth as culturally competent citizens with understanding and respect for our changing community.

 2015 MLK Celebration

-Arts, Culture, and Civic Engagement (ACCE) invites all community members, staff, faculty, and students to join with Edmonds Community College in the annual MLK Jr. Community Celebration.
+Arts, Culture, and Civic Engagement (ACCE) thanks both campus and community members for joining in this year's Edmonds Community College in the annual MLK Jr. Community Celebration.
+We were honored to have Emory Douglas on campus!